Jacob Jensen founded the Denmark-based One.com back in 2002.

 They work by creating a secure connection between a visitor’s browser and your server, so no one could intercept any personal data being passed back and forth.

-That prompted Google to add a measure to their market-leading Chrome browser that would effectively warn users when a website didn’t offer a secure connection.
+That prompted Google to add a measure to its market-leading Chrome browser that would effectively warn users when a website didn’t offer a secure connection.

 Might not sound too serious on the surface.